-SEGC outsources certain administration and accounting functions to a third party provider.
-In addition SEGC has one contractor, two part time employees and a casual employee.
+SEGC outsources certain administration and accounting functions to a third party provider, Littlewoods Services Pty Ltd. In addition, SEGC has one contractor and two part time employees.

 The Company Secretary and General Counsel is independently contracted to SEGC.

 Gabby Hart (BA, LLB) is the Company Secretary and General Counsel of SEGC.